1002527441/AuxiliaryLibraries/README.md

 # AuxiliaryLibraries
-This library helps you to solve your problems about datetimes, ip, rest, json and string extensions.
+This library helps you to get rid of some repetitive code blocks about date-times, IP, Rest, JSON, encryption, files, directories, queue, zip, objects, and string extensions.
+This is a good helper, and saves lots of time, especially for Iranian programmers.
-## AuxiliaryCalendar
+## Auxiliary Calendar
 * ToPrettyDate()
-* -> Parameters : DateTime dateTime, bool isUtc = false, bool toPersian = true
+=> Parameters : DateTime dateTime, bool isUtc = false, bool toPersian = true
-* -> Return: string
+=> Return: string
 ```
 var persianDate = DateTime.Now.ToPrettyDate();
 //persianDate : "امروز ساعت 10:57"